KTC96/StackPortfolio/README.md

 ![Signup type](./documentation/features/signup-type.png)

 - **Tech signup - Details**
   - The tech signup form is for tech users (developer, testers, etc.) to sign up.
 The details page collects the user's first name, last name, username, email and password.
-The username and email must be unique - I validate this serverside, so it doesn't do any async call to check if the user already exists, but I hope to add that in the future.
+The username and email must be unique - I validate this server side, so it doesn't do any async call to check if the user already exists, but I hope to add that in the future.
 This page asks for the same details on the recruiter signup form.

 ![Tech signup - Details](./documentation/features/tech-user-signup-details.png)